-The Queensland Competition Authority is minded to recommend changes be made to UT5 to ensure the rebate objectives are met.
+The Queensland Competition Authority recommends changes be made to UT5 to ensure the rebate objectives are met.

 The reasons are set out below.

 The rebate mechanism

 The rebate mechanism1 requires Aurizon Network to pay an annual financial rebate to users who are affected by a failure on Aurizon Network's part to meet its performance standards.